AriEncarnacion/YOLO_format_auto_crop/README.md

 ## Usage
 **Note this script was built using python 3.7**

+This script requires os, cv2 and PIL packages be installed.

 Clone this repo and run the following command.

 ```python3 crop.py <path to directory holding YOLO format .txt files> <path to images> <desired save path>```